MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Activating the avatar

-Let's assume the attendee clicks (on PC) or presses the controller button (on Quest).
+Let's assume the attendee clicks the left mouse button (PC) or controller trigger button (Quest).
 This is called "activating the Equippable."
 It causes the avatar's arm position to change, and in the node group named **Networking isPressed** ...

 <overview image>